ls1intum/Themis/docs/admin/infrastructure.rst

 Themis App
 *****

-The app can be installed on iPads via TestFlight.
+The app can be installed on iPads via `TestFlight`_.
 Therefore, it requires TestFlight to be installed on the iPad and the user to be part of at least one group, either via Apple-ID or via public TestFlight link.
 The only formal requirement is iPadOS 16.

 Apart from that, the iPad app can also be tested via XCode and its integrated Simulator.